Concrete Calculator

 Formula Used With Example

-For slabs and walls:Cubic Yards = (Length x Width x Thickness in feet) divided by 27
+For slabs and walls:Cubic Yards = (Length x Width x Thickness in feet) divided by 27.
+Need to run manual calculations?
+Use our Scientific Calculator for precise math on the go.

 Example:A 12-foot by 20-foot patio that is 4 inches thick.
 First convert the thickness: 4 divided by 12 = 0.33 feet.
 Then calculate volume: 12 x 20 x 0.33 = 80 cubic feet.
 Divide by 27 to get cubic yards: 80 divided by 27 = 2.96 cubic yards.
 Add 10 percent waste: 2.96 x 1.10 = 3.26 cubic yards to order.